-Today manufacturers within the packaging industry offer many materials and options to consumers and business owners making it extremely flexible to get the desired packaging results you want.
+Today manufacturers within the packaging industry offer a wide range of materials and options to consumers and business owners making it extremely flexible to get the desired packaging results you want.

-Paperboard is one of the most common types of material being used in every industry and can be very flexible as it can come in a variety of paper grades.
+Paperboard is one of the most common types of material being used in almost any every industry and can be very versatile as it is available in a variety of paper grades.

 Cardboard isn’t just “cardboard”.

 You may already notice that a standard cereal box may be different than your cosmetic product box.

 Understanding the different types of paper grade helps you develop your packaging more effectively and understand why printing quality differentiates between the substrates.

 Made from a blend of recycled newsprint, mixed secondary paper, and old corrugated containers.